Taylor Black: 2015–present: Black Tandem and mainstream projects

 In 2015, Black married the artist Bradley Livingstone Black.
 Their production company, Black Tandem, operates from Los Angeles.
 Their film Helen of Troy (2017) was filmed on location in Paris, France, and in Upstate New York.
 It enjoyed a successful festival run highlighted by its international premiere at the Academy Award eligible Bermuda International Film Festival in 2018, and ended in the United States at the TCL Chinese Theater in Hollywood as part of the HollyShorts Film Festival in 2019.
-They pair are currently working on a screenplay adaptation of a book they optioned titled Caveat Emptor.
+The pair are currently working on a screenplay adaptation of a book they optioned titled Caveat Emptor.
 The project was formerly optioned by Ron Howard with Ryan Gosling attached as the lead.